erjosito/azure-networking-lab/README.md

 az group create --name vnetTest --location westeurope
 </pre>

 You might get an error message in the previous message if you have multiple subscriptions.
-If that is the case, you can select the subscription where you want to deploy the lab with the command "az account set --subscription <your subscription GUID>.
+If that is the case, you can select the subscription where you want to deploy the lab with the command `az account set --subscription <your subscription GUID>`.
 If you did not get any error message, you can safely ignore this paragraph.

 <pre lang="...">
 az configure --defaults group=vnetTest
 </pre>

 **Step 5.** Deploy the master template that will create our initial network configuration.
 The syntax here depends on the operating system you are using.
-For example, for Windows use this command:
+For example, for **Windows** use this command:

 <pre lang="...">
-az group deployment create --name netLabDeployment --template-uri https://raw.githubusercontent.com/erjosito/azure-networking-lab/master/NetworkingLab_master.json --resource-group vnetTest --parameters "{\"createVPNgw\":{\"value\":\"no\"}, \"adminUsername\":{\"value\":\"lab-user\"}, \"adminPassword\":{\"value\":\"Microsoft123!\"}}"
+az group deployment create --name netLabDeployment --template-uri https://raw.githubusercontent.com/erjosito/azure-networking-lab/master/NetworkingLab_master.json --resource-group vnetTest --parameters "{\"adminPassword\":{\"value\":\"Microsoft123!\"}, \"location2ary\":{\"value\": \"westus2\"}, \"location2aryVnets\":{\"value\": [3]}}"
 </pre>

-Or alternatively use the following command if you are using a Linux operative system:
+Or alternatively use the following command if you are using a **Linux** operative system:

 <pre lang="...">
-az group deployment create --name netLabDeployment --template-uri https://raw.githubusercontent.com/erjosito/azure-networking-lab/master/NetworkingLab_master.json --resource-group vnetTest --parameters '{"createVPNgw":{"value":"no"}, "adminUsername":{"value":"lab-user"}, "adminPassword":{"value":"Microsoft123!"}}'
+az group deployment create --name netLabDeployment --template-uri https://raw.githubusercontent.com/erjosito/azure-networking-lab/master/NetworkingLab_master.json --resource-group vnetTest --parameters '{"adminPassword":{"value":"Microsoft123!"}, "location2ary":{"value": "westus2"}, "location2aryVnets":{"value": [3]}}'
 </pre>

+**Note**: the previous command will deploy 5 vnets, one of them in an alternate location.
+The goal of deploying this single vnet in a different location is to include **global vnet peering** in this lab.
+Should you not have access to locations where global vnet peering is available (such as West Europe and West US 2 used in the examples), you can just deploy the previous templates without the parameters `location2ary` and `location2aryVnets`, which will deploy or vnets into the same location as the resource group.

 **Step 6.** Since the previous command will take a while (around 15 minutes), open another command window (see Step 3 for detailed instructions) to monitor the deployment progress.
 Note you might have to login in this second window too: